UPDATED: Victoria police investigating man found dead in drainage ditch (w/ video)

 Officers were dispatched to the 7800 block of North Navarro Street at 4:33 p.m. after a passerby discovered the body, said Senior Police Officer David Brogger, a spokesman for the Victoria Police Department.

+The body was lying in a drainage ditch near a culvert between Fairfield Inn & Suites by Marriott Victoria and a dental office.
+The culvert, which runs under North Navarro Street, had a small amount of flowing water at the time the body was found.

-Police are working to identify the man and notify the next of kin, Brogger said.
+Police are working to identify the man and notify his next of kin, Brogger said.

 Brogger declined to answer questions about the condition of the body, citing an ongoing investigation.

-Brogger said an identification had not been made at that time, but that more information will be release later.
+Brogger said an identification had not been made at that time but more information will be release later.

 Additional details are unavailable but will be added.
 Check back for updates.